jhaunso123/BrainyBattles/README.md

 **A Breif Overview:**

 This project has been created to aid middle school children study, especially if they have a short attention span.
 We created a website that quizzes children in a fun way by including gamification elements.
 This has all been programmed by our fantastic group, for our Algorithms and Data Structures course at IE University taught by Antonio Lopez Rosell.
-This is our first time creating a project in python at this scale, so dont scrutinize us too hard. :)

 **What exactly does the code do?**